oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

 ## Summary

-You created an Interactive Report on `SCM_NL2IR_REPLENISHMENT_V`, enabled natural language support, and added SCM-specific report context.
+You created an Interactive Report, enabled natural language support, and added SCM-specific report context.
 The report is now ready for column-level AI tuning.

 ## Acknowledgements